outcomesinsights/conceptql/doc/spec.md

 }
 ```

-If this is not the behavior you desire, use one of the sequence nodes to select which event in R should be the one used to do comparison
+If this is not the behavior you desire, use one of the sequence operators to select which event in R should be the one used to do comparison
 ```ConceptQL
 # All MIs that occurred before a patient's __first__ case of irritability (799.22)
 {